shinadhmuhammed/Play-Pitch-Frontend/README.md

 Use the map feature to locate turfs within a 5km radius.

-Contributing
-Feel free to submit issues or pull requests.
-Contributions are welcome!

-Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/YourFeature).
-Create a new Pull Request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.